 Rotula aquatica

-Identified by Kani guides as an antidote for urinary calculus (kidney stones).
+Identified by Kani guides as a traditional remedy associated with urinary calculus (kidney stones).
 Found along stream banks in the forest.
-The root is used in traditional preparations.

 Ceropegia